k8-mb/k8-mb.github.io/synopsis.md

 construction company.
 By the way, the [workmanship][men-at-work] of their contractors, make me think they are the cheapest on the market.

-One of their employees, Mr. Klugsberger, is in an ambiguous situation: he is also the directing manager of _PeakReal GmbH_, that acts as real estate agent for the project in Kärntener Straße.
+One of fourreal's employees, Mr. Klugsberger, is in an ambiguous
+situation: he is also the directing manager of _PeakReal GmbH_, that acts as real estate agent for the project in Kärntener Straße.
 He sends e-mails both as a fourreal's representative, both as a PeakReal's one, even if we never dealt with PeakReal.
 I am surprise it is allowed by the law.

 They have sent us unsigned certifications and false documents, regarding the legal status of our building.
 They claimed that our